-San Francisco's City Hall has quite a history.
+San Francisco's City Hall in the Civic Center district has quite a history.
 This building opened in 1915, just less than a decade after the last City Hall building was destroyed by the 1906 Earthquake and Fire.

 This building is home to the office of the Mayor of San Francisco as well as all of the City Supervisors.
 The darkest and most tragic event took place here on the second floor in 1978.

 The story of this dark night began months before the incident, when tension arose between Dan White, a conservative Supervisor, and Harvey Milk, the first gay Supervisor to sit on San Francisco's City Council.
 After quite a bit of conflict, White resigned from his post.
 A few days later, he returned, asking Mayor Moscone to reinstate him.